 It’s the Hollywood Foreign Press Association’s biggest night of the year when the Golden Globes kick off the entertainment awards season.
-The most recent Golden Globe awards ceremony aired on Sunday, Jan.
-6, 2019, live from the Beverly Hilton in Beverly Hills, Calif.
+The Golden Globe Awards ceremony will air on Sunday, Jan.
+5, 2020, live from the Beverly Hilton in Los Angeles.

-Patricia Arquette received her second Golden Globe in 2019 for her role in “Escape at Dannemora.”
-She last won in 2015 for the movie “Boyhood.”
-Arquette earned $200,000 an episode for her role in the Showtime series, Variety reported, which is definitely a jump from her “Boyhood” pay, based on previous comments she has made about her salary for the film.
+Patricia Arquette received her second Golden Globe in 2019 for her role in “Escape at Dannemora,” and is nominated again in 2020 for her role in “The Act.”
+Prior to her 2019 Globe win, Arquette won in 2015 for the movie “Boyhood.”
+Arquette earned $200,000 an episode for her role in the Showtime series, “Escape at Dannemora,” Variety reported, which is definitely a jump from her “Boyhood” pay, based on previous comments she has made about her salary for the film.

 “It’s important to me as an actor to be able to make a living, [but] I’m going to tell you something — I paid more money to my babysitter and my dog walker than I made on ‘Boyhood,’ and to be in ‘Boyhood,’” she told WENN in 2015.

 Actress Ellen Pompeo has played Dr. Meredith Grey for nearly two decades on “Grey’s Anatomy,” and she’s one of TV’s highest-paid actors.
 She was nominated for a Golden Globe in 2007 for portraying the show’s namesake.
 In the same year, Pompeo was making $200,000 per episode.
-She now commands $20 million a year — $575,000 per episode — for the show’s 15th and 16th seasons.
+She now commands more than $20 million a year — $575,000 per episode.

-If Sheldon Cooper knew how much Jim Parsons was pulling in for each episode of “The Big Bang Theory,” his reaction would likely be “bazinga!”
+If Sheldon Cooper knew how much Jim Parsons pulled in for each episode of “The Big Bang Theory,” his reaction would likely be “bazinga!”
 After three nominations and one Golden Globe win, Parsons saw a boost in his paycheck that more than tripled his salary.
 In August 2014, The Hollywood Reporter reported Parsons’ pay per episode increased from $325,000 to $1 million.
-“The Big Bang Theory” will conclude after its 12th season, allegedly because Parsons is ready to move on.
+“The Big Bang Theory” concluded after its 12th season, allegedly because Parsons was ready to move on.

 Chrissy Metz is a part of the ensemble cast that leaves audiences in tears after every episode.
 The “This Is Us” breakout star was earning $40,000 per episode during season one.
 Three seasons and two Golden Globe nominations for Metz later, the actress now commands $250,000 per episode, according to The Hollywood Reporter.

-The four-time Golden Globe nominee has been making audiences laugh as Gloria Delgado-Pritchett on “Modern Family” for nearly 10 years.
+The four-time Golden Globe nominee has been making audiences laugh as Gloria Delgado-Pritchett on “Modern Family” for more than 10 years.
 Prior to her nominations, Sofia Vergara was making about $65,000 per episode.
-Not a shabby amount of money, but her current status as the highest-paid actress on TV for the seventh year in a row is thanks to the $42.5 million she earned last year between her “Modern Family” salary and lucrative endorsements, according to Forbes.
+Not a shabby amount of money, but she’s now the second-highest-paid actress in the world thanks to the $44.1 million she earned last year between her “Modern Family” salary and lucrative endorsements, according to Forbes.

 Steve Carell played the exasperatingly unaware yet endearing boss in “The Office” for seven seasons.
 Carell’s work as Michael Scott received five nominations and one Golden Globe win and his paycheck — $297,000 per episode — reflected the show’s success.
 Carell has since transitioned to the silver screen and has demonstrated his acting range by taking on both comedic and dramatic roles, and he’s even lent his voice for animated movies.
-He is making a return to the small screen to star in an Apple-produced drama where he’ll collect $600,000 per episode, according to Variety.
+He has made a return to the small screen to star in Apple’s “The Morning Show,” which earns him $600,000 per episode, according to Variety.

-After successful runs on “The West Wing” and “Mad Men,” Elisabeth Moss was able to land the titular role on “The Handmaid’s Tale.”
-Moss’ salary has jumped from $75,000 per episode for her portrayal of secretary-turned-copywriter Peggy Olson in “Mad Men” to a reported $200,000 per episode for her powerful performance as Offred in “The Handmaid’s Tale” after her 2011 Golden Globe nomination for “Mad Men.”
+After successful runs on “The West Wing” and “Mad Men” — which earned her a 2011 Golden Globe nomination — Elisabeth Moss was able to land the titular role on “The Handmaid’s Tale.”
+Moss’ salary jumped from $75,000 per episode for her portrayal of secretary-turned-copywriter Peggy Olson in “Mad Men” to a reported $200,000 per episode for her powerful performance as Offred in “The Handmaid’s Tale.”

 Due to the smashing success of the Netflix show “Stranger Things,” David Harbour and his castmates received major pay raises.
 Upon the show’s debut in 2016, Harbour was making around $80,000 per episode.
 Harbour was able to parlay his 2018 Golden Globe nomination and the show’s popularity into a boost to the tune of $350,000 an episode, according to The Hollywood Reporter.